promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0726`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0727`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 4 commits to countr/countr
 ✨ Pushed 1 commit to countr/countr
 📝 Created review (approved) on PR #75 in biaw/phone
 🗣 Commented on #75 in biaw/phone